ess-dmsc/event-formation-unit/README.md

 * multigrid - mgcncs.so and mgcncs2.so
 * SoNDe - sone.so

-Also contains data-generators, some reading data from file other from Wireshark captures, some generating constant data.
+Also contains code data generators which can be used for testing purposes.
+Examples are
-* mgcncsgen - generate constant data to grid 1 and wire 113 (front, top, left pixel)
+* tools/udpgen_pcap - reads data from Wireshark and sends it to EFU (not GEM specific)
-* mgcncsgenfile - reads from (binary) file and sends data to EFU
+* gdgem/generators/nmxgen_hits
-* mgcncsgenjson - reads from file runs specified in json file
+* gdgem/generators/nmxgen_readouts
-* gennmfpcap - reads data from Wireshark and sends it to EFU (not GEM specific)
+* multiblade/generators/mbgen_hits

 ## udp
 udp is built automatically by prototype2.